-- a.
-The Director for Operations, Joint Staff (DJ-3) will ensure that the National Joint Operations and Intelligence Center (NJOIC) will, upon receipt of a report of the exercise of RAE, immediately inform the Department of State Operations Center and Headquarters, U.S. Coast Guard National Command Center, which will notify foreign state rescue authorities of the RAE operation, as appropriate. - b.
-The Director for Strategy, Plans, and Policy, Joint Staff (DJ-5) will serve as the Joint Staff primary point of contact for RAE issues.
+a.
+The Director for Operations, Joint Staff (DJ-3) will ensure that the National Joint Operations and Intelligence Center (NJOIC) immediately informs, upon receipt of a report of the exercise of AE, the Department of State Operations Center and Headquarters, U.S. Coast Guard National Command Center, which will notify foreign state rescue authorities of the AE operation, as appropriate.

+b.
+The Director for Strategy, Plans, and Policy, Joint Staff (DJ-5) will serve as the Joint Staff primary point of contact for AE issues.

-- c.
-Combatant Commanders will ensure that operational units follow the guidance below: - (1) Exercising RAE and Entering the U.S.-recognized Territorial Sea or Archipelagic Waters of a Foreign State.
-The operational commander of a U.S. military ship should exercise RAE and immediately enter a foreign state's U.S.-recognized territorial sea or archipelagic waters when all three of the following conditions are met: - (a) A person, ship, or aircraft within the foreign territorial sea or archipelagic waters is in distress and requires immediate rescue assistance; - (b) The distress location is reasonably well known; and - (c) The U.S. military ship is in a position to render timely and effective assistance. - (2) Use of Military Aircraft to Conduct RAE.
-An operational commander may render immediate rescue assistance by deploying a U.S. military aircraft (including aircraft embarked aboard military ships conducting RAE operations) into the national airspace within U.S.-recognized foreign territorial seas or archipelagic waters when all four of the following conditions are met: - (a) A person, ship, or aircraft within the foreign territorial sea or archipelagic waters is in distress and requires immediate rescue assistance; - (b) The distress location is reasonably well known; - (c) The U.S. military aircraft is able to render timely and effective assistance; and - (d) Any delay in rendering assistance could be life-threatening.
-If the situation is not life-threatening, then, pursuant to reference a, the operational commander must request guidance from higher authority via the operational chain of command using the fastest means available.
+c.
+Combatant Commanders will ensure that operational units follow the guidance below:

+(1) Exercising AE and Entering the U.S.-recognized Territorial Sea or Archipelagic Waters of a Foreign State.
+The operational commander of a U.S. military ship should exercise AE and immediately enter a foreign state's U.S.-recognized territorial sea or archipelagic waters when all three of the following conditions are met:

+(a) A person, ship, or aircraft within the foreign territorial sea or archipelagic waters is in danger or distress and requires immediate rescue assistance;

+(b) The danger or distress location is reasonably well known; and

+(c) The U.S. military ship is in a position to render timely and effective assistance.

+(2) Use of Military Aircraft to Conduct AE.
+An operational commander may render immediate rescue assistance by deploying a U.S. military aircraft (including aircraft embarked aboard military ships conducting AE operations) into the national airspace above U.S.-recognized foreign territorial seas or archipelagic waters when all four of the following conditions are met:

+(a) A person, ship, or aircraft within the foreign territorial sea or archipelagic waters is in danger or distress and requires immediate rescue assistance;

+(b) The danger or distress location is reasonably well known;

+(c) The U.S. military aircraft is in a position to render timely and effective assistance; and

+(d) Any delay in rendering assistance could be life threatening.
+If the situation is not life threatening, then, pursuant to reference (a), the operational commander must request guidance from higher authority via the operational chain of command using the fastest means available.
 In this situation, the Combatant Commander shall notify the NJOIC, which must consult with the Department of State (through its operations center) before the Combatant Commander or other appropriate authority may authorize such use of military aircraft in the national airspace above territorial seas or archipelagic waters.